Astroparticle physics: History

-The field of astroparticle physics is evolved out of optical astronomy.
+The field of astroparticle physics evolved out of optical astronomy.
 With the growth of detector technology came the more mature astrophysics, which involved multiple physics subtopics, such as mechanics, electrodynamics, thermodynamics, plasma physics, nuclear physics, relativity, and particle physics.
 Particle physicists found astrophysics necessary due to difficulty in producing particles with comparable energy to those found in space.
 For example, the cosmic ray spectrum contains particles with energies as high as 10^{20} eV, where a proton–proton collision at the Large Hadron Collider occurs at an energy of ~10^{12} eV.

 The field can be said to have begun in 1910, when a German physicist named Theodor Wulf measured the ionization in the air, an indicator of gamma radiation, at the bottom and top of the Eiffel Tower.
 He found that there was far more ionization at the top than what was expected if only terrestrial sources were attributed for this radiation.

 The Austrian physicist Victor Francis Hess hypothesized that some of the ionization was caused by radiation from the sky.
-In order to defend this hypothesis, Hess designed instruments capable of operating at high altitudes and performed observations on ionization up to an altitude of 5.3 km.
+To defend this hypothesis, Hess designed instruments capable of operating at high altitudes and performed observations on ionization up to an altitude of 5.3 km.
 From 1911 to 1913, Hess made ten flights to meticulously measure ionization levels.
 Through prior calculations, he did not expect there to be any ionization above an altitude of 500 m if terrestrial sources were the sole cause of radiation.
 His measurements however, revealed that although the ionization levels initially decreased with altitude, they began to sharply rise at some point.
 At the peaks of his flights, he found that the ionization levels were much greater than at the surface.
 Hess was then able to conclude that "a radiation of very high penetrating power enters our atmosphere from above".
 Furthermore, one of Hess's flights was during a near-total eclipse of the Sun.
 Since he did not observe a dip in ionization levels, Hess reasoned that the source had to be further away in space.
 For this discovery, Hess was one of the people awarded the Nobel Prize in Physics in 1936.
 In 1925, Robert Millikan confirmed Hess's findings and subsequently coined the term 'cosmic rays'.

 Many physicists knowledgeable about the origins of the field of astroparticle physics prefer to attribute this 'discovery' of cosmic rays by Hess as the starting point for the field.